7 of the 10 Hottest Countries in the World Are on 1 Continent

 There are many ways to measure the heat and average annual temperatures in these scorching-hot regions.
 But focusing on the mean surface air temperature — which averages daily highs and lows over a period to provide a consistent measure of warmth — offers a reliable way to compare the relentless heat affecting both deserts and rainforests.

-The title of the hottest country in the world goes to Mali.
-The West African country experiences a predominantly hot desert climate, particularly in the northern regions, while the southern parts have a semi-arid climate that receives very little rainfall.
+Mali, another West African country, experiences a predominantly hot desert climate, particularly in the northern regions, while the southern parts have a semi-arid climate that receives very little rainfall.

 The average annual temperature in Mali is approximately 84.6 degrees Fahrenheit (29.21 degrees Celsius).